About the Program

 - supported activities begin

 - bi-monthly check-in meetings

 - virtual open studio sharing with 2021 cohort

 - public sharing of research and conversation between artists and mentors

 - feedback & conversation in building of this pilot program for future iterations

 Thank-you to those who attended our info session on June 14th, 2021.
 If you missed it, you can still access the live Zoom recording, English transcript, and chat box links and resources below.

 Open Call for Participants

-Applications will be reviewed by a selection committee, comprised of the New Works team, an external peer reviewer, and XR mentors in June 2021.
+Thank-you to those who applied to the Open Call.
+Applications are now closed and will be reviewed by a selection committee, comprised of the New Works team, an external peer reviewer and XR mentors, in June 2021.